 Piper Cherokee G-ASEK on Esk Hause, Scafell range.

-This aircraft crashed on 17th September 1966 on Esk Hause while flying down Borrowdale the aircraft wasn't flying high enough in cloud and struck high ground at the head of the valley.
-The aircraft took off from Milfield airfield in Northumberland at 09.55hrs and headed towards Carlisle, at around 10.30hrs the aircraft was in the area of Carlisle.
-The visibility was poor over the west side of the country and low cloud was present over the Lake District with cloud base at around 2,000ft, the aircraft was later seen flying down Borrowdale and upon reaching the head of the valley which was almost certainly blanketed in cloud the aircraft simply flew into the head of the valley at 11.17hrs sadly killing the pilot and his passenger.
+On 17th September 1966 this aircraft took off from Milfield airfield in Northumberland at 09.55hrs and headed towards Carlisle, at around 10.30hrs the aircraft was in the area of Carlisle.
+The visibility was poor over the west side of the country and low cloud was present over the Lake District with cloud base at around 2,000ft.
+The aircraft was later seen flying down Borrowdale and upon reaching the head of the valley which was almost certainly blanketed in cloud it simply flew into the head of the valley at Esk Hause at 11.17hrs sadly killing the pilot and his passenger.
 The accident site was located by marshalls for a fell running race who alerted the authorities.

-Pilot - Mr Gerald D Massey, aged 28, of London.
-Killed.
+Pilot - Mr Gerald Dunham Massy, aged 28.
 Burial location unknown.

 Passenger - Mr Lennox Gordon Fraser Aitchison, aged 41, of Coupland Castle, Wooler, Northumberland.
-Killed.
-Burial location unknown.
+Buried Old Bewick Churchyard, Northumberland.

 There is a brief mention elsewhere on the internet that both men had been reasonable cricketers of their day and both played for Harrow Wanderers.